twilightscapes/pirateweb/static/content/pages/index.md

 ---
 profileName: BECOME A PIRATE!
 profileSocial: false
-addressText: The fleet is launching now!
+addressText: The fleet is launching now
 youtube:
  youtuber: ""
  youtuber2: ""